About This Course

 The staff at CMRP are active researchers in the field of mindfulness.
-A recent example is a seminal paper called “What defines mindfulness-based programmes?
+An example is a seminal paper called “What defines mindfulness-based programmes?
 The Warp and the Weft.”

 Gain a Masters degree in Teaching Mindfulness-Based Courses